How to Handle Illegal or Inappropriate Interview Questions

 - Salary (some locations)

 Job requirements based on an employee’s gender, national origin, religion, or age can be used in very limited circumstances.
-They are lawful only when an employer can demonstrate that they are bona fide occupational qualifications (BFOQs) that are reasonably necessary to the normal operation of business.
-For example, it's acceptable to require the candidate to be a Roman Catholic for a job as director of faith formation for a Catholic parish.
+They are lawful only when an employer can demonstrate that they are bona fide occupational qualifications (BFOQs) that are reasonably necessary to the normal operation of a business.
+For example, it's acceptable to require the candidate to be a Roman Catholic for a job as director of the faith formation for a Catholic parish.